AdrianGeorgeM/Eleven-Labs-Voiceover-Generator-API/README.md

 - Clear text and audio.
 - Toggle metadata display.

+## Future Enhancements
+Here are some potential areas for improvement in this application:

+1. **User Authentication:** Incorporate user authentication to enable users to save and manage their voiceover projects securely.

+2. **Enhanced Styling:** Elevate the user interface and styling to provide a more polished and visually appealing experience.

+3. **Error Handling:** Strengthen error handling mechanisms and offer informative error messages to enhance the user experience.

+4. **Additional Voice Settings:** Introduce advanced voice settings, allowing users to fine-tune their voiceovers according to their preferences.

+5. **Project History:** Maintain a history of generated voiceovers, enabling users to review and re-download previous projects.

+6. **Export Options:** Provide users with the ability to export voiceovers in various formats or share them directly on social media platforms.

+7. **Usage Analytics:** Implement analytics to gain insights into user interactions with the application, helping us identify areas for improvement and optimization.

 ## Getting Started

 To run this application locally, follow these steps: